-We do so, based on specific methodology developed over the years and tested in different countries/regions, by applying the top-bottom (regional-country) approach in the intervention, which proved beneficial and provided positive results and sustainability.
-This approach anticipates identifying of the common characteristics/challenges in the targeted countries and developing unified guidelines for embedding the minimum regional standards in the anti-TIP response.
-As a result of this approach and by adapting the ICMPD developed Guidelines into national context, in the past two decades the following Guidelines and subsequent national/regional documents have been developed:
+We do so, based on a specific methodology developed over the years and tested in different countries/regions, by applying the top-bottom (regional-country) approach in the intervention, which proved beneficial and provided positive results and sustainability.
+This approach anticipates identifying the common characteristics/challenges in the targeted countries and developing unified guidelines for embedding the minimum regional standards in the anti-TIP response.
+As a result of this approach and by adapting the ICMPD developed Guidelines into the national context, in the past two decades the following Guidelines and subsequent national/regional documents have been developed:

 This Handbook is the second edition of the Handbook on data collection published in 2008.
-It contains an up-dated list of indicators for the collection of data on trafficking in human beings.
-It has also been up-dated in relation to other resources, initiatives and projects trafficking data collection in Europe.
+It contains an updated list of indicators for the collection of data on trafficking in human beings.
+It has also been updated in relation to other resources, initiatives, and projects trafficking data collection in Europe.

 The Guidelines are largely based on the TRM-SEE Guidelines, they have however been revised and extended to meet the needs of the countries participating in the TRM-EU project: the Czech Republic, Hungary, Italy, Portugal, in addition to Albania, Bulgaria, The Former Yugoslav Republic of Macedonia, and Romania.
-Indicators to be applied in the context of standard operating procedures have been included (e.g. identification; first assistance and protection; long term assistance and social inclusion; return and social inclusion; criminal and civil proceedings between countries of transit, destination and origin).
+Indicators to be applied in the context of standard operating procedures have been included (e.g. identification; first assistance and protection; long term assistance and social inclusion; return and social inclusion; criminal and civil proceedings between countries of transit, destination, and origin).

 The handbook is a tool to support governmental agencies in the collection of concrete, reliable data on human trafficking.
 It contains a list of indicators for the collection of data on trafficking in human beings – both on the victim side and on the criminal justice side.